0x007E/oled/_posts/2025-09-04-FRAME-Parameters.md

 #define FRAME_NUMBER_PRECISION
 ```

-> Increasing the precision allows for more detailed numbers, but may increase program memory usage and processing time.
+> Increasing the precision allows more detailed numbers, but may increase program memory usage and processing time.

 ---